-The EIP is administered by the CGC Committee.
+The EIP is administered by the Compensation Committee.
 The specific terms of any award granted under the EIP is determined by the plan administrator, subject to the terms of the EIP, including the number of Common Shares, vesting conditions and schedule, timing of distributions, and such other terms and conditions as the administrator may determine, and as may be set forth in the applicable award agreement.

 Restricted stock is subject to forfeiture prior to the vesting of the award.
 A restricted stock unit is notional stock that entitles the grantee to receive a Common Share following the vesting of the RSU.
-The CGC Committee may determine to make grants under the EIP of restricted stock and RSUs containing such terms as the CGC Committee may determine, subject to applicable law.
-The CGC Committee will determine the period over which restricted stock and RSUs granted to EIP participants will vest, subject to a minimum vesting period of three months for Common Shares issued from treasury, and the timing of distributions.
-In connection with RSUs, the CGC Committee, in its discretion, may grant dividend equivalent rights under the EIP, subject to such terms and conditions, including the timing of distribution, as determined by the CGC Committee and subject to the provisions of the EIP and applicable law.
-The CGC Committee may base its determination upon the achievement of specified performance goals.
-The CGC Committee, in its discretion, may grant Common Shares free of restrictions under the EIP in respect of past services or other valid consideration.
+The Compensation Committee may determine to make grants under the EIP of restricted stock and RSUs containing such terms as the Compensation Committee may determine, subject to applicable law.
+The Compensation Committee will determine the period over which restricted stock and RSUs granted to EIP participants will vest, subject to a minimum vesting period of three months for Common Shares issued from treasury, and the timing of distributions.
+In connection with RSUs, the Compensation Committee, in its discretion, may grant dividend equivalent rights under the EIP, subject to such terms and conditions, including the timing of distribution, as determined by the Compensation Committee and subject to the provisions of the EIP and applicable law.
+The Compensation Committee may base its determination upon the achievement of specified performance goals.
+The Compensation Committee, in its discretion, may grant Common Shares free of restrictions under the EIP in respect of past services or other valid consideration.
 Such Common Shares shall be purchased on the market, and in no event shall treasury shares be issued to make such grants.

-The Corporation's annual "burn rate" for shares granted under the EIP calculated in accordance with the TSX Company Manual with respect to the number of issued and outstanding shares (total number of restricted stock, RSUs, related dividend equivalents and unrestricted stock issued in a fiscal year, divided by the weighted average number of outstanding Common Shares for that year) was 1.00% for fiscal 2018, 0.29% for 2019 and 0.43% for 2020.
+The Corporation's annual "burn rate" for shares granted under the EIP calculated in accordance with the TSX Company Manual with respect to the number of issued and outstanding shares (total number of restricted stock, RSUs, related dividend equivalents and unrestricted stock issued in a fiscal year, divided by the weighted average number of outstanding Common Shares for that year) was 0.29% for 2019, 0.43% for 2020 and 0.005% for 2021.